JediMindGeeks/Awesome-Jailbreaking-Academy-Resources-Page/README.md

 - [GLUE / SuperGLUE Benchmarks](https://gluebenchmark.com) - Standard language understanding benchmarks for baseline evaluation.
 - [Papers with Code — Adversarial Robustness](https://paperswithcode.com/task/adversarial-robustness) - Curated papers, implementations, and benchmarks related to robustness.
 - [Robustness Benchmarking Repositories (various)](https://paperswithcode.com) - Collections of tasks and code to reproduce robustness results.

-## Contributing

-Contributions are welcome.
-Please follow these guidelines:

-1. Fork the repository and create a branch for your change.
-2. Add resources using the format: `- [Title](URL) — short one-line description.` Put each resource in the appropriate section.
-3. Open a Pull Request describing why the resource belongs here and reference any relevant issues.

-Please follow the repository's Code of Conduct and prefer reputable, publicly accessible sources.